mmontag/chip-player-js/README.md

 ### Local Development Setup

-Prerequisites: yarn, cmake, emsdk.
+Prerequisites: npm, cmake, emsdk.

 * Clone the repository.
-* Run `yarn install`.
+* Run `npm install`.

 In building the subprojects, we ultimately invoke `emmake make` instead of `make` to yield an object file that Emscripten can link to in the final build.